Banff Upper Hot Springs: Renovations

 The original building was a large building called the Grand View Villa, located to view the town of Banff.
-The first construction was in 1886 with upgrades to the Grand View Villa and construction of a log shack called a "bathhouse".
-The Grand View Villa suffered from a fire in 1901 and 1931 and had to be rebuilt both times.
+The first construction was in 1886 with upgrades to the Grand View Villa and construction of a log shack called a bathhouse.
+The Grand View Villa suffered from fires in 1901 and 1931 and had to be rebuilt both times.
 Today the Grand View Villa is known as the Grand View Hotel.
 In 1904 the Government of Canada did construction on the side of today's Rimrock Resort, adding two cement plunge basins, bath tubs and a swimming basin.
-In 1931 after the second fire, the government of Canada began to renovate the Upper Springs bathhouse.
-In 1932 the newly renovated bathhouse opens, with additions of sulphur water swimming pool, plunge baths, steam rooms, tubs, showers and dressing rooms.
+After the 1931 fire, the government of Canada began to renovate the Upper Springs bathhouse.
+In 1932 the newly renovated bathhouse opened, with additions of sulphur water swimming pool, plunge baths, steam rooms, tubs, showers and dressing rooms.
 This renovation was an attempt by the government to modernize park facilities by adding luxury upgrades that would rival other international spas.
 In 1961 the large basin was reconstructed and the interior bathhouse was updated.
 In 1995 the bathhouse was renovated again and opened in 1996 with a new spa, restaurant and gift shop to keep up with all of the tourist activity.